 There are up to 8 units or items per delivery for each researcher.
 Each researcher can have a maximum of 24 records on order at a time.
 Records are held in the Reading Room for 10 working days before being returned to the repository.
 If you require more time to use records that you have ordered you can inform Reading Room staff who will arrange for them to be held over.
-Please note: records held in cold storage require 24 hours before they can be delivered to a Reading Room.
+Records held in cold storage require 24 hours before they can be delivered to a Reading Room.

 Collecting closed records – Victorian Archives Centre repository

 Closed records (ordered by a government user account holder who is from the agency responsible for those records) will be made available from the repository collection point; the loading bay at 112 Macaulay Road, North Melbourne.
-Orders that are made by 11:30am can be picked up on the next working day between 10am and 11am.
+Orders that are made after 8am can be picked up on the next working day between 10am and 11am.
 Orders will be held for 10 working days before being returned to the repository.
 See below for procedures for collecting records.

 Collecting open records – Ballarat Archives Centre